darlanxw/slack-block-builder-docs/docs/build-methods.md

 <!-- tabs:end -->

+### Good to Know

 Logs a preview URL to Slack's [Block Kit Builder website](https://app.slack.com/block-kit-builder) to the console, with your view's data in the query string.

+There are cases when you might need to call a build method more than once.
+As such, when calling one of the build methods after the object has been built, the object will not be mutated in any way – the method will simply return the built result (built during the first call).